Catarino Garza: Revolution

-In 1891, Garza and his associates plotted the overthrow of the Porfiriato regime.
-He recruited an multi-class army consisting of lower-middle-class professionals, poor farmers, landless ranchers, and wealthy landowners, with both Mexicans and Mexican Americans (as well as a few Anglo Americans who had married into Mexican families).
+In 1891, Garza and his associates plotted the overthrow of the Porfirio Díaz regime.
+He recruited a multi-class army consisting of lower-middle-class professionals, poor farmers, landless ranchers, and wealthy landowners, with both Mexicans and Mexican Americans (as well as a few Anglo Americans who had married into Mexican families).
 The Garzistas adopted the slogan "libres fronterizos" which were stitched onto their hats.
 The Harrison Administration's military response to the Garza Revolution was extremely bloody, and set precedent for U.S. domestic warfare.

 Leading the suppression was U.S. Army captain John Gregory Bourke, who said, “The cheapest thing to do is to shoot them down wherever [they are] found skulking about with arms in their hands, and to burn down some of the ranchos which gave them shelter.”
 Bourke, who had fifteen years experience in Arizona during the Apache Wars, led his armies to destroy all Tejano communities believed to support Garza.
 The U.S. Army burned down ranches, threatened families with lynching, searched without warrants, and stole guns, horses, and money from Tejano families.
 Complaints were filed with state and federal officials, but the atrocities were ignored.
-The Garza Revolution was suppressed by 1893, at which point Catarino Garza was forced into exile, along with the last of his scattered supporters.
+Garza fled into exile in early 1892, and the revolt was suppressed by 1893, at which point Catarino Garza was in exile in Costa Rica.